cardano-foundation/cf-ledger-sync/docs/migration-schema.md

     💡Note: The `values` column is not currently in use.

-3. Analyze delegation table(Need to find a column to replace the column `redeemer_id`)
+3. Analyze delegation table(Can replaced with delegation table in yaci_store DB)
     - Compare columns with yaci store:
         | Ledger_Sync DB  | Yaci_Store DB |
         | --------------- | ------------- |